 The creation of the International Federation

-“There were two federations of padel, one in Argentina and one in Spain.
-My father and his friend Ignacio Soto Borja united the two and created the International Federation of padel.
-Then they patented the windows and then offered the patent so that the sport could grow faster.
-The rules that we know today are more or less the same except for one: my father considered a serve that touched the side window to be wrong.
-At the time there were not many good players and it was easier to play like that.
+“There were two padel federations, one in Argentina and one in Spain.
+My father and his friend Ignacio Soto Borja united the two and created the International Padel Federation.
+Then they patented the glass and then offered the patent so that the sport could grow faster.
+The rules that we know today are more or less the same except for one: my father considered a service that was going to touch the side glass to be wrong.
+At the time there were not many good players and it was easier to play like that.”

 In 1990, we organized the Copa Corcuera, with the best players in the world, and we couldn't believe our eyes.
 For example, when players went off the track to put the ball back, we didn't even know it was possible.
 These things are invented by the players!

-My brother played for the Mexican national team but when they faced the Spaniards and the Argentines, they saw that there was nothing they could do.
-We are amateurs (to see Enrique playing padel it is HERE).
+My brother played for the Mexican national team but when they faced the Spanish and the Argentines, they saw that they couldn't do anything.
+We are amateurs (to see Enrique play padel is HERE]. ).
 To be professional, you have to play five or six hours a day.
 No amateur can fight against professionals.”

 Jean-Noël Grinda, the best player of the time!

 “In the house in Acapulco, my father played backgammon with some of the best players in the world.
-And one of them was Jean-Noël Grinda, a great tennis player, who played in the Davis Cup with France.
-And when he saw the trail of padel, he liked it right away, and very quickly he became the best of the time.
-Let's say that at that time he was the best player in the world, and he always wanted to export this sport to France.
+And one of them was Jean-Noël Grinda, a great tennis player, who played the Davis Cup with France.
+And when he saw the padel court, he liked it right away, and very quickly he became the best of the time.
+Let's say that at that time he was the best player in the world, and he always wanted to export this sport to France.”

 A life marked by padel